Annette Evans

-Annette Evans (born 28 May 1944) is a Scottish former international lawn bowler.
+Annette C. G. Evans (born 28 May 1944) is a former international lawn bowler who wona world championshiop gold and competed at two Commonwealth Games.

-Bowls career
+Biography

 Evans won the Women's Scottish National Bowls Championships title in 1987 and subsequently won the singles at the British Isles Bowls Championships in 1988.
 Her biggest accomplishment was winning gold in the fours during the 1985 World Outdoor Bowls Championship with Sarah Gourlay, Elizabeth Christie and Frances Whyte.
 She also competed at the 1986 Commonwealth Games alongside Gourlay, Whyte and Jen Menzies.

+Evans represented the Scottish team at the 1990 Commonwealth Games in Auckland, New Zealand, where she competed in the fours event, with Janice Maxwell, Joyce Lindores and Ann Watson.

-Evans retired in 1990 from international competition.
+Evans retired from international competition later that year in 1990.